rotki/rotki/docs/api.rst

       {"check_for_updates": true}

-   :reqjson bool check_for_updates: If true will perform a external query to check the latest version available and get the download link.
+   :reqjson bool check_for_updates: If true will perform an external query to check the latest version available and get the download link.

    **Example Response**: